Reading Time: 8 minutes

 QTBIPOC stands for Queer and Trans Black, Indigenous and People of Color and is used to describe a combination of one’s gender identity, sexuality, class, race and mobility.
 It is imperative that people within this community not only find evidence based alcohol and substance use treatment but that they find it with a culturally sensitive approach.

-Recent data suggest that about ⅓ of LGBTQIA people had experienced some form of substance use disorder between 2022 and 2023.
+Recent data suggest that about one-third of LGBTQIA people had experienced some form of substance use disorder between 2022 and 2023.
 Members of this community face increased stressors including rejection and shame from family or friends, discrimination, physical and emotional abuse, hate crimes, humiliation and ridicule.

 In addition, members of this community may turn to self-medication to treat the psychological toll these stressors have on their daily lives.
 The study showed that members of the LGBTQIA community were significantly more likely than the general population to experience serious mental illness (SMI), such as major depressive disorder, generalized anxiety disorder, and suicidal ideation.